-An absentee ballot shall be cast at a SPECIAL ELECTION if it is returned by the applicant in person to the clerk by the day (? why the day before; under covid, isn't it 8p the day of each election?) before a SPECIAL ELECTION. §140b(a)(2))
+An absentee ballot shall be cast at a SPECIAL ELECTION if it is returned by the applicant in person to the clerk by the day before a SPECIAL ELECTION. §9-140b(a)(2) What about mailed-in ABS? statute included below for our reference, not to be included in handbook (Waiting for clarity from SOTS)